7 places to buy electric bikes in Seattle | Urbanized

 View this post on Instagram

-Pedego Seattle is a locally owned store that offers sales, rentals, accessories, and service for electric bikes.
+Pedego Portland is a locally owned store that offers sales, rentals, accessories, and service for electric bikes.

 Facebook | Instagram